WinkworthS/2d-platformer/README.md

 # 2d-platformer
-A 2d platformer that I am currently working on in my free time using pygame
+A 2d platformer that I am currently working on in my free time using pygame.
+This is my first game.